justindujardin/mathy/website/docs/examples/heuristics.md

 ## Solution Checking

-In order to do more than randomly transform a tree, we need to be able to provide a yes/no answer to whether a given input tree structure is equivalent to what we want for our solution.
+To do more than randomly transform a tree, we need to be able to provide a yes/no answer to whether a given input tree structure is equivalent to what we want for our solution.

-In the case of polynomial simplification we just want to check that there are no **like terms** left in the tree, and that the terms that are left are in the preferred arrangement.
+In the case of polynomial simplification, we want to check that there are no **like terms** left in the tree and that the terms left are in the preferred arrangement.

 > Preferred term arrangement has the coefficient on the left and a variable on the right, e.g. `2x` rather than `x * 2`

 Let's implement that function for use in our simplification loop that's coming up.
-We'll make use of the generous set of utility functions provided by [mathy_core.util](https://core.mathy.ai/api/util) to find the "term nodes" inside our expression, and then verify that there are no like terms in the bunch.
+We'll make use of the generous set of utility functions provided by [mathy_core.util](https://core.mathy.ai/api/util) to find the "term nodes" inside our expression and then verify that there are no like terms in the bunch.

 ```python